Saud Al Kabeer bin Abdulaziz Al Saud: Early life and activities

 Prince Saud was born in Riyadh in 1882.
 He was the eldest son of Abdulaziz bin Saud Al Saud and Wahda bint Hazam Al Hithlain of Ajman.
 His grandfather, Saud bin Faisal bin Turki, and great-grandfather, Faisal bin Turki bin Abdullah, were the rulers of the Second Saudi State.

-Following the capture of Riyadh by the Rashidi Emir Muhammad bin Abdullah in 1891 Saud and his relatives were arrested and taken to Qasim.
+Following the capture of Riyadh by the Rashidi Emir Muhammad bin Abdullah in 1891 Saud and his relatives were arrested and taken to Hail.
 In 1904 Abdulaziz took Qasim where he found that Prince Saud and his five brothers under the rule of the Al Rashid.
-Abdulaziz brought back all of his nephews whom he called al araif (Arabic: lost and recollected camels) to Riyadh and made them part of his circle, but gave them no political position.
-Prince Saud, his brothers and a few of his cousins challenged the rule of Abdulaziz bin Abdul Rahman.
+Abdulaziz brought back all of his nephews\\ to Riyadh and made them part of his circle, but gave them no political position.An internal family dispute within the Al Saud family resulted in Prince Saud and some of his brothers and cousins leaving Riyadh to Al-Kharj.
 In 1910 when Abdulaziz was not in Riyadh, Prince Saud and his brothers left Riyadh and joined the rebellious Ajman tribe with whom they established a base in Hariq and Hauta in the south of Riyadh.
-In 1912 Abdulaziz attacked them and asked them to either return to Riyadh with him or to go into exile.
+In 1912 a minor back and forth battles between them and after that a reconciliation was made.
 Prince Saud and his brother Mohammed chose to return with him, but one of his brothers escaped to Hasa while the others chose refuge with Sharif Hussein of Hejaz who was the competitor of Abdulaziz.

 Following this incident Prince Saud played a vital role in uniting the kingdom of Saudi Arabia, having fought side by side with Abdulaziz in many battles and having led the armies to reclaim many lands.
 He helped reclaim Ha'il, Jeddah, and Sablah.
 He played a pivotal role in the battles of the Al Qassim region.
-He also led the Saudi army to reclaim the west coast of the Arabian peninsula including Rabigh, Yanbu, and Medina.
+He also led the Saudi army to reclaim the west coast of the Arabian peninsula including Rabigh, Yanbu, and Al Wajh and Duba.
 Prince Saud and Abdulaziz's brother Muhammad bin Abdul Rahman led the forces which helped Abdulaziz in the battle of Kanzan in 1915.
-Only through their assistance Abdulaziz managed to defeat the Al Ajman tribe who surrounded Abdulaziz's forces for almost six months after killing Abdulaziz's younger brother Saad bin Abdul Rahman and wounding Abdulaziz.
-Later Prince Saud was made governor of Al Qassim.
+Only through their assistance Abdulaziz managed to defeat the Al Ajman tribe who surrounded Abdulaziz's forces for almost six months after killing Abdulaziz's younger brother Saad bin Abdul Rahman and wounding Abdulaziz..
 Because he was respected and loved by the people, and also due to his vast knowledge of religion, King Abdulaziz would rely on Prince Saud to dispute tribal issues.